 |Pickup selector controls||2 3-way selector switches, phase switch|

 Gibson Les Paul Professional 1970 #928611

 The guitar itself is marking in at least at an 85% grade.
 All original, untouched in any way inspected thoroughly with black light.
-There are the lightest thin marks and lines in the finish on the top and the back and some very small marks on the top, scratches, 2 dings, all photographed, after close, well-lit examination.
+There are the lightest thin marks and lines in the finish on the top and the back and some very small marks on the top, scratches, 2 dings, all photographed, after close, well-lit examination including black light inspection.
 I took over 40 photographs showing everything I could find, no surprises.
 I pride myself on full disclosure, black & white honest representation, something I’m certain many of you out there can appreciate.

 She has a big sound, nice wide neck, and did I say big fat sound?
 The ability to work the sound with the various switching, phase, tone controls, and decade controls allow for a lot of flexibility.
 All plugged in and tested, all switches and dials are quiet, with zero clacking.

 Ryan and I did a nice setup on the guitar, cleaned the frets, lightly oiled and cleaned the neck.
 She is good to go.

 Serial number check and investigation lend the year to a late 1971 build.
 She also comes with a case from the Gibson factory.
 This guitar has had one owner, who bought it directly from the Gibson shop in Nashville.
 She’s been sitting in a closet, where the heirs to the guitar thought it should be out there, trusting us to do the job for them.
 I’m grateful.